vituslehner/permaculture-object-detection/README.md

 ### 2. Convert images to Tensorflow-readable data format

-After exporting the labeled training data from LabelImg, we had to convert it to the TFRecord format.
+After exporting the labeled training data from LabelImg in Pascal VOC format, we had to convert it to the TFRecord format.
 We based our converter on the [conversion script of Sara Robinson](https://github.com/sararob/tswift-detection/blob/master/convert_to_tfrecord.py) (who based hers on the one of Dat Tran).
 In contrast to Sara's Taylow Swift detector where an image can only contain *one* Taylor Swift, our training images can for sure contain more than one tomato.
 You can find it below.
 For usage, see Sara's article.

+`pascal_to_tfrecord.py`
 ```python
 # Copyright 2017 Google LLC